 3).
 Fixed or Floating: There are essentially two types of interest rates attached to a loan.
 A variable (floating) rate of interest will fluctuate depending on the market conditions.
 Fixed on the other hand will remain fixed irrespective of the market conditions.
 Ideally if the interest rates are predicted to go up in the future, go for a fixed interest rate for your loan.
 If the interest rate is predicted to fall, go for a variable interest loan.
 Statistics show variable interest rates to be better and the borrower ends up paying less.

 4).
 Investments & Savings: In today’s costly world, expenditures are skyrocketing because of inflation.
 Try to save more and makea bigger down payment.
 This will reduce your loan amount and will lower your EMI.
+Calculate your home loan EMI using a EMI calculator beforehand to get a know-how of the situation.
 The banks will then categorize you as less risky and this will lower your rate of interest on the loan, benefitting you.
 Also try and invest some money in government bonds.
 This could help you offset your EMI interest on the home loan.

 5).
 Duration: This, de facto is a very essential element in a home loan.
 The lesser the duration of the loan, the lesser you pay overall.
 Similarly the longer the duration of the loan, the more you pay overall.
 If you do the math, you will notice the above to be true.
 Try to stick to a shorter duration.

 6).
 Check for hidden charges: The cheapest is not always the best.
 Many a times banks reduce the rate of interest on loans to make it look more attractive.
 Look for hidden charges that banks won’t disclose at the outset such as the processing fees, legal fees, administrative fees etc. We have spoken about these hidden costs in detail in our blog here.
 Speak to the banks you have shortlisted and find out all the costs before hand and add it up.
 Then go about selecting the best bank.